 There are no rules in fashion anymore, and we love that!
 Don’t worry about matching the metal to your engagement ring.
 Yellow, rose gold and white gold all look beautiful together in any combination.
 Combining metals is also a great way to show off your unique style - this Gabriel and Co stunner is sure to turn heads for years to come.

 This trend is for everyone who wants a distinct ring style.
-Gentlemen can mix metals for a singular wedding band style too.
-For a subtle twist on a classic, check out this two-tone men’s wedding band by Benchmark.
+Gentlemen can mix metals for a singular wedding ring style too.
+For a subtle twist on a classic, check out this two-tone men’s wedding ring by Benchmark.

 When in doubt, keep it simple:

 There’s a reason why we always reach for the classics.
-Simple, unembellished bands are gaining in popularity; likely for their chameleon-like ability to complement every style of the engagement ring and timeless appeal.
-When we find pieces like this chic half round 3mm band we know they’ll become a favourite for you and your guy.
+Simple, unembellished wedding ring are gaining in popularity; likely for their chameleon-like ability to complement every style of the engagement ring and timeless appeal.
+When we find pieces like this chic half round 3mm wedding ring we know they’ll become a favourite for you and your guy.

 Pick your band and engagement ring at the same time: